Animal death doesn’t usually attract sympathy because animals are always killed, mainly for food for non-vegetarians.

 Born on February 6th, 2014, in Copenhagen Zoo in Denmark, Marius was a male giraffe killed by the zoo authorities to cull the giraffe population.

-At the age of two, the zoo authorities, under the recommendation of the European Association of Zoos and Aquaria (EAZA), decided to put down Marius, citing reasons that his genes were over-represented in the giraffe population in the zoo.
+At the age of two, the zoo authorities, under the recommendation of the European Association of Zoos and Aquaria (EAZA), decided to put Marius down, citing reasons that his genes were overrepresented in the zoo’s giraffe population.

 This meant that the zoo already had several giraffes with the same genes as Marius, and they could no longer afford to keep him as he couldn’t add anything new to the gene pool.